Humans have been living aboard the International Space Station for 20 years. What comes next?

 “When you think about those 20 years of the people,” said Leland Melvin, a former NASA astronaut, “gay, straight, Muslim, Christian and Catholic, atheist, these different colors, these different lifestyles — all these people were able to come together and build something from one module to this international outpost the size of a football field without fighting, without warring.
 That is worthy of a peace prize.”

-Not long after arriving on the space station 20 years ago, two members of the very first crew found themselves by one of the windows, taking a moment to watch the Earth go by.
+Not long after arriving on the space station 20 years ago, two members of the very first crew found themselves by one of the windows, taking a moment to watch Earth go by.

-They were two highly-trained military officers, Bill Shepherd, an American Navy SEAL, and Yuri Gidzenko, a fighter pilot from the Soviet Union’s Air Force, who in another life were trained to kill each other.
+They were two highly trained military officers, Bill Shepherd, a U.S. Navy SEAL, and Yuri Gidzenko, a fighter pilot from the Soviet Union’s Air Force.
+In another life, they were trained to kill each other.

 When they passed over one of Gidzenko’s military posts, he pointed it out to Shepherd.
 “I was stationed here,” Shepherd recalled him saying during a recent virtual reunion to commemorate the 20th anniversary.

-The world turned and “half an orbit later” it was Shepherd’s turn: “I was a Navy SEAL and we were here, here and here.”
+The world turned, and “half an orbit later,” it was Shepherd’s turn: “I was a Navy SEAL, and we were here, here and here.”

 Now, though, they were astronauts, not military officers, up on the space station looking down at an Earth without borders that, from their perspective, seemed peaceful.